realadammatthew/humbleberger/src/copy/did-yeshua-really-ascend-into-heaven.md

 Ten days after the ascension, on Shavuot (Pentecost), the Spirit descended on his followers, empowering them to proclaim the good news to Israel and the nations (Acts 2).
 This outpouring was the first fruit of his reign in heaven.

 **4. Yeshua’s return is certain.**
-The angels assured the disciples: "This same Jesus... will come back in the same way you have seen him go into heaven" (Acts 1:11).
+The angels assured the disciples: "This same Yeshua... will come back in the same way you have seen him go into heaven" (Acts 1:11).
 The ascension points us forward to his glorious return and the ultimate fulfillment of God’s promises.

 ### Addressing Honest Objections